 co-Founders, creative directors & lead facilitators

-Pınar sinopoulos-lloyd (they/them)
+Pınar sinopoulos-lloyd (they/it)

 Pınar is an award-winning Indigenous multi-species futurist, mentor, anti-disciplinary researcher, adorer of the natural world, and awkward basketweaver.